Enumeration of spatial manipulators by using the concept of Adjacency Matrix: Results

 \subsection{Enumeration of manipulators of DOF 2}

 Enumeration of 2-DOF manipulators is done from the list of three-link, four-link and five-link manipulators.

-After permuting the off-diagonal elements of adjacency matrix with all possible values and eliminating invalid and isomorphic adjacency matrices, 645 distinct adjacency matrices are finally obtained.
+After permuting the off-diagonal elements of adjacency matrix with all possible values and eliminating invalid and isomorphic adjacency matrices, 700 distinct adjacency matrices are finally obtained.
 Based on the sets of joints involved, the enumerated manipulators are classified into 14 classes.
 The description of each class along with the count of manipulators is shown in table \ref{Tab:table_dof1cl_2}.
-Schematic representations of manipulators of all the 14 classes are shown below, in which the first link is the base link and the dark circle inscribed with `E' represents the end-effector point.
+Schematic representations of manipulators of all the 14 classes can be found in the GitHub repository \cite{fivelinkenumeration} shown in the references, in which the first link is the base link and the dark circle inscribed with `E' represents the end-effector point.